-Aker BP and Expert Analytics used Industrial DataOps provided by Cognite, including Cognite Data Fusion™ and its connectivity with leading low-code frameworks, to help Aker BP comply with regulations on oil in water and reduce production losses.
+Aker BP and Expert Analytics used Industrial DataOps software provided by Cognite, including Cognite Data Fusion™ and its connectivity with leading low-code frameworks, to help Aker BP comply with regulations on oil in water and reduce production losses.

 $6 million in estimated annual savings and reduced production losses